Code of Business Conduct

 We Keep Accurate Books and Records

 Honest, accurate and understandable recording and reporting of information is critical to our ability to make responsible business decisions.
-Our financial statements and the books and records on which they are based must fully, fairly and accurately reflect all corporate transactions and conform to all legal and accounting requirements and our internal accounting control policies and procedures for financial reporting, as in effect from time to time.
-It is therefore against Company Policies and a violation of the Code for any employee to knowingly provide false, misleading or inaccurate information, financial or otherwise, to any Company official.
+Our financial statements and the books and records on which they are based must fully, fairly and accurately reflect all corporate transactions and conform to all legal and accounting requirements and our internal accounting control policies and procedures for financial reporting.
+It is therefore a violation of the Code for any employee to knowingly provide false, misleading or inaccurate information, financial or otherwise, to any Company official.

 If you have reason to suspect that the Company’s books and records are not accurate or in accordance with the above stated requirements, you must immediately report the matter to the Chief Compliance Officer.

-It is our policy to comply with all laws relating to records preservation.
+We must comply with all laws relating to records preservation.
 You should note that under various laws, certain documents must be retained for varying periods.
-These retention periods are set forth in our Records Retention Policy and Records Retention Schedule.
-Copies of the Records Retention Policy and Record Retention Schedule are available on the Revlon Portal as well as here .
+These retention periods are set forth in our Global Records Retention Policy, which is available on oneinbeauty.com.

-If you become aware that there is an impending government investigation, threatened litigation, or that the Company has been served with a subpoena or has reason to believe a subpoena may be served, you must contact the Law Department.
+If you become aware that there is an impending government investigation, threatened litigation, or that the Company has been, or may be, served with a subpoena, you must immediately contact the Law Department.
 If the Law Department has issued a Hold Order, you must retain all records that are covered by a Hold Order until the Hold Order has been lifted by the Law Department.
-If you have questions about records retention Laws generally, the Company’s Record Retention Policy, the Records Retention Schedule or Hold Orders, please contact the Chief Compliance Officer.

 We Do Not Engage in Anti-Competitive Behavior

 Competition laws (known as “antitrust” laws in the U.S.) are designed to promote free and open competition.
 All employees must comply with antitrust and competition laws and the principles of the Company’s Antitrust Compliance Guide, as summarized below, in order to ensure that we compete aggressively, but fairly, within the limits of legally acceptable business practices, and to protect us from the consequences of any non-compliance.
 If you have questions about antitrust laws generally, or the Company's Antitrust Compliance Guide and its principles, please contact the Chief Compliance Officer.
-A copy of our Antitrust Compliance Guide is posted on the Revlon Portal as well as available here for review.
+A copy of our Antitrust Compliance Guide is posted on oneinbeauty.com.

 - Pricing: We must always make independent pricing decisions for each of our products based on factors such as value to the customer, costs and competitive pressure in the marketplace.
 The exchange of confidential information with competitors, such as product prices, fees charged, promotional allowances, promotional plans, MDF allowances, profit margins or credit and billing practices, is prohibited.
 In addition, in the U.S., all promotional allowances and services, free goods, display fixtures, volume discounts, advertising, merchandising assistance and demonstrators must be offered, on functionally equivalent, proportionately equal terms, to all customers who compete in selling the Company's like products.
 If you have questions about fair pricing, contact the Chief Compliance Officer.